 While most Aussies aren’t quite ready to totally give up animal protein just yet, the demand for plant-based and ethical alternatives to our favourite meats is burgeoning and undeniable, Food Frontier communicates.

-Regardless on what you think about vegans or their diet, you can’t ignore that business catering to them are a growth area.
+Regardless of what you think about vegans or their diet, you can’t ignore that businesses catering to them are a growth area.
 Even fast food chains like Grill’d, McDonalds and Hungry Jacks have started adding vegan options to their menus in order to court the meatless dollar.

 DMARGE spoke to James Whelan, Investment Manager at VFS Group in Sydney, who related how even investors skeptical of veganism are increasingly interested in plant-based meats.

 “I’m the son of a cattle farmer and even I think Beyond Burgers are tasty,” he laughs.

 View this post on Instagram

 Now, recent developments in the agriculture sector thanks to The Bat Kiss have got investors especially interested in the ever-growing alternative protein market.

 Whelan relates how a recent abattoir shutdown in Germany thanks to COVID-19 reveals how exposed the meat industry is to pandemics and other shakeups in the global economy.